-Val di Chiana is a large flat area, crossed by the river Chiana, which is located southwest of the city of Arezzo.
-The river Chiana, an ancient tributary of the Tiber, was diverted by the Romans so that its waters flowing to the Arno, thus reducing the risk of flooding of the Tiber in Rome.
+The Val di Chiana is a large flat area, crossed by the Chiana river, which is located south-west of the city of Arezzo.
+The Chiana river, an ancient tributary of the Tiber, was diverted by the Romans so that its waters flowed into the Arno, thus reducing the risk of flooding the Tiber in Rome.

-The Val di Chiana in ancient times was considered the breadbasket of Etruria, thanks to the fertility of the soil and the richness of its crops.
-The valley was also crossed by two major Roman road, the Via Cassia (vetus) and the Via Clodia, the main settlements in Etruscan and Roman times were Cortona and Chiusi.
+Val di Chiana was considered in ancient times the granary of Etruria, thanks to the fertility of the soil and the richness of its crops.
+The valley was also crossed by two important Roman arteries, the Via Cassia (vetus) and the Via Clodia, the main settlements in Etruscan and Roman times were Cortona and Chiusi.

-Today the area is divided between the provinces of Arezzo and Siena, are part of the towns of Castiglion Fiorentino, Civitella in Val di Chiana, Cortona, Foiano della Chiana, Lucignano, Marciano della Chiana, Monte San Savino in Arezzo province, and Cetona, Chianciano Terme, Chiusi, Montepulciano, San Casciano dei Bagni, Sarteano, Sinalunga, Torrita di Siena, and Trequanda in Siena province.
+Today the area is divided between the provinces of Arezzo and Siena.
+It includes the municipalities of Castiglion Fiorentino, Civitella in Val di Chiana, Cortona, Foiano della Chiana, Lucignano, Marciano della Chiana, Monte San Savino in the province of Arezzo.
+While those of Cetona, Chianciano Terme, Chiusi, Montepulciano, San Casciano dei Bagni, Sarteano, Sinalunga, Torrita di Siena, and Trequanda are located in the province of Siena.

-Part of the Val di Chiana extends in Umbria, in fact there are also included the common of the Umbrian province of Perugia: Castiglione del Lago, Paciano, Città della Pieve, Tuoro sul Trasimeno (in part), Panicale (in part) and those of province of Terni: Monteleone d’Orvieto and Fabro.
+Part of the Val di Chiana also extends into Umbria, in fact there are also the Umbrian municipalities of the province of Perugia of Castiglione del Lago, Paciano, Città della Pieve, Tuoro sul Trasimeno (in part), Panicale (in part) and those of the the province of Terni di Monteleone d’Orvieto and Fabro.

 - AA.
 VV.
 “Toscana” Guide Rosse Touring Club Italiano, 2007

 - cur.
 Fornasari L.; Refice P. “Rinascimento in terra d’Arezzo.
-Da Beato Angelico e Piero della Francesca a Bartolomeo della Gatta e Luca Signorelli in Val di Chiana” Polistampa, 2012
+Da Beato Angelico e Piero della Francesca a Bartolomeo della Gatta e Luca Signorelli….”
+Polistampa, 2012

 - cur.
 Massai C. “Arezzo e la sua provincia.
 Cortona, Castiglion Fiorentino, Val di Chiana… viste nel viaggio pittorico della Toscana dell’abate Francesco Fontani nel 1834” F & C. Edizioni, 2013